FREE SHIPPING on orders of $85 or more

 In comparison with other European surnames, Italian surnames have a surprising number of forms.
 They reflect the regional variations and the many dialects of the Italian language, each with its own distinctive features.
 For example, in Northern Italy the typical Italian surname suffix is "i", whereas in Southern Italy it is "o".
 Additionally, spelling changes frequently occurred because medieval scribes and church officials often spelled names as they sounded rather than according to any specific spelling rules.
 The spelling variations in the name Ermanis include Arman, Armani, Armanini, Armanni, Armanno, Armano, D'Arman, Armannino, Armannini, Armanino, Erman, Ermani, Ermanis, Ermanni, Ermanno and many more.

 This web page shows only a small excerpt of our Ermanis research.
-Another 113 words (8 lines of text) covering the years 1374, 1613, 1669 and 1608 are included under the topic Early Ermanis History in all our PDF Extended History products.
+Another 113 words (8 lines of text) covering the years 1374, 1613, 1669 and 1608 are included under the topic Early Ermanis History in all our PDF Extended History products and printed products wherever possible.

-Another 111 words (8 lines of text) are included under the topic Early Ermanis Notables in all our PDF Extended History products.
+Another 31 words (2 lines of text) are included under the topic Early Ermanis Notables in all our PDF Extended History products and printed products wherever possible.

 Analysis of immigration records indicates that some of the first North American immigrants bore the name Ermanis or a variant listed above: John Arman, who arrived in Philadelphia, Pennsylvania in 1834; Giovanni Armano, age 23, who arrived in America on April 2, 1881, aboard the "Ville De Marseille".